kjacewicz/ha-zepp/README.md

 - Amazfit Cheetah Pro
 - Amazfit Active

-We are making changes in order to suppport more Zepp devices, if you have one ask for it in our [telegram community](https://t.me/aguacatec_es) 💬
+We are making changes in order to suppport more Zepp devices, if you have one ask for it in our [telegram community](https://t.me/aguacatec_es) 💬 On the other hand, if you are considering to buy one, [check this out!](https://s.click.aliexpress.com/e/_DdSQKvj)

 ### 📦 Installation guide
 #### ⚠️ If you have a Xiaomi Band 7!!